 Recital week can be an exciting time, but it can also be very stressful.
 Between the constant travel and hoping to look your best during every performance, things can get exhausting quickly.
 Luckily, there are a few simple ways to get through this stressful time of the year.
 These tips and tricks can help your dance recital week seem like a breeze, instead of an anxiety-ridden event.
 Consider these suggestions on how to survive dance recital week.

-Whether you’re a dance mom or a dancer yourself, don’t wait until the last minute to pack your things.
-Instead, plan ahead.
+Plan, plan, plan ahead!
 Begin setting aside items that you’ll need for the recital, but won’t need to use the week before.
 That could be pieces of costumes, hair accessories, shoes, makeup and so on.
 Beginning to pack this far in advance means that you won’t be scrambling at the last minute trying to get things together for your show or series of shows.
 Instead, you can calmly grab your bags and head to the studio.

 When you’re packing, you don’t want to get confused or mix things up.
 That’s why it’s critical to create categories and sections for all of the pieces you need for recital week.
 Once you’ve got your costumes and essential items organized, labeling them is just as important.
 Label each with your name and the purpose of the item.
 You may even want to go as far as listing the recital number as well as your personal phone number.
 This is a good idea in case you lose your bag or leave it somewhere and another person finds it.
 That way they can call you and hopefully you can get it before the show!